kunalsxngh/CRUD_project/README.md

 ![CI pipeline](Screenshots/ci.png)

+In this pipeline, a developer can simply look at tasks to be completed on the Trello board, pull from the Repository to work on the code and then push once they are finished.
+This code is then automatically installed, tested and deployed via the Jenkins server.
+Any test failures/issues can be seen in the reports created

 # Project Tracking

 To ensure that a Agile methodology has been followed, the progress of this project was recorded and tracked on a Trello Board found in the link below: